-Property you manufacture, construct, or produce for your own use meets this test if you began the manufacture, construction, or production of the property after September 10, 2001.
+Property you manufacture, construct, or produce for your own use meets this test if you began the manufacture, construction, or production of the property after September

+10, 2001.
 Property that is manufactured, constructed, or produced for your use by another person under a written binding contract entered into before the manufacture, construction, or production of the property, is considered to be manufactured, constructed, or produced by you.

 Placed in service date test.
-The property must be placed in service for use in your trade or business or for the production of income before January 1, 2007 (January 1, 2010, in the case of qualifying nonresidential real property and residential rental property).
+The property must be placed in service for use in your trade or business before January 1, 2010.